Blendify/blender-manual/blender_docs/manual/editors/sequencer/display_modes.rst

 (channel 1 is at the bottom of the heap).
 The display of these modes is either the composite (channel 0) or the frame from the strip (channels 1 through n).

-Zoom the view of any of these workspaces by scrolling your middle mouse wheel.

 Image Preview
 =============

 In the upper window pane of the Sequence screen layout is another VSE window, this one set to Image Preview mode.
 It shows you what the resulting video will look like when saved.
 This is the main working mode for adding strips and moving them around, cutting, grouping (making meta) and splicing them through special effects.

 Luma Waveform